-Thursday Mostly sunny.
-Medium (40%) chance of rain in the southeast in the early morning.
+Friday Hot.
+Partly cloudy.
+Slight (30%) chance of a shower in the southeast in the morning and afternoon.
 Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the southeast in the morning.
-Winds N/NW 15 to 25 km/h turning W/SW 20 to 30 km/h in the morning.
+The chance of a thunderstorm in the south in the morning and afternoon.
+Light winds becoming NW/NE 15 to 20 km/h during the evening.

 Central Highlands Weather Forecasts

 ||23||39||5%||< 1mm||Nil||NW 15||53||SSE 5||23|

 Heatwave conditions are scorching southern Queensland today for a second time in just over a week, with paramedics preparing for another spike in heat-related cases.

 Being able to enjoy water sports on an outback cattle station is not something that happens very often, especially in the desert.